Wanaiysha/Changing-nuclear-network-rate/Readme.md

 Note: Setting the file to read from results01111258.data produced an error: 'isotope not found in reaclib hash table4tl20'.
 UPDATE : I forgot to run with ininet=1 first to define the new isotopes-network before running it again with inenit=3.

-Note 2: Tried to replace the reaclib table v2.2 used in Mesa-r10389, but ended with 'bad floating points'.
+Note 2: Tried to replace the reaclib table v2.2 used in Mesa-r10389 (+ Wischier 2017), but ended with 'bad floating points'.
 Need to check this.
 UPDATE: Need to update the arrays in parameter.inc for the new table.
-More isotopes are needed to be defined if new Reaclib table is used.
+More isotopes are needed to be defined if the new Reaclib table is used.

    - **B. CHANGING OTHER NUCLEAR REACTIONS IN VITAL.F90**